Tejashwi defends INDIA bloc's boycott of 'pro-BJP' news anchors | Politics

 ''The sub-committee concerned took the decision not to take part in shows organised by those who are rabidly pro-BJP and try to give things an incendiary turn,'' said Yadav, upon being asked about the opposition coalition's move, which has irked the ruling party at the Centre and also drawn flak from some journalists' bodies.

-''The visit may be of benefit to the Home Minister's party.
+''The visit may be of benefit to the home minister's party.
 What is Bihar going to get out of it?
-His government has failed to provide the state a special package, what to speak of the long-standing demand for a special category status,'' alleged Yadav.
+His government has failed to provide the state a special package, what to speak of the long-standing demand for a special category status,'' Yadav alleged.

 The young leader remarked, ''Things do not happen that way.
 But, if the BJP people feel happy imagining such a scenario, let them enjoy some sweets.
 It will make them halt their hate propaganda across the country for some time.''